Hi! It’s Annie!

 This is a Joohoney pet project and this one also feels very much like something from him.
 It’s probably the most upbeat feeling song on the album.
 And this one is also a very pure love song.
 This one is just about being happy and it feels very domestic, probably because some of the lyrics are pretty domestic.
 This is another one that’s pretty split between everyone.
 Monsta X just tends to be good at that in general.
 Especially when Joohoney or IM are the main creators of the song.
 There’s plenty of rap in here too, but Joohoney also takes some of the chorus with Kihyun!
 Which is very sweet and only reinforces his influence on the song.

-If this post hasn’t convinced you to check out Monsta X, I will once again ask you to please check them out.
-It is very difficult to dislike Monsta X in any capacity.
+If this post hasn’t convinced you to check out Monsta X, I will once again ask you to please check them out or at least other groups you might not have thought of.
 They also have an incredible reputation in the industry for just being overall nice guys.
 If you’re wondering why I keep saying things like this, it’s because I really wish international fans wouldn’t take other K-Pop groups for granted.
 People overlook them even though their debut wasn’t that far off from BTS’s.
-Right now their world tour isn’t selling out and that in itself makes me upset.
+I will admit, Monsta X’s music isn’t always my thing.
+But right now their world tour isn’t selling out and that in itself makes me upset.
 Because they deserve to have all of their venues completely sell out.
 They are a group that creates a lot of their own stuff, much like BTS.
 If you can buy a ticket I would seriously recommend it.
 I’ll be there and I really hope I’ll see a lot of you guys there as well!

 See you across the pond!